KCLB-FM: Switch to KCLB-FM

 In 1991, Bill Todd departed and the station switched its call letters to KCLB-FM.
-In the mid- and late-1990s, KCLB called itself "The Valley's Best Rock."
+In the early though mid- and late-1990s, KCLB called itself "The Valley's Best Rock".
 Its program director was J.J.
 Jeffries; he was replaced by music director Ron Stryker, who guided the station the top of the Coachella Valley ratings.
-Disc jockeys during this time included Jeffries and Stryker, Katie Brock, John O, Tony Montana, Jon Pergl, Bill Royal, Christian Stiehler, Jeff Duran, Steve Inman, Steve Santogrossi ("The Night Manager") and Liz West.
+Disc jockeys during this time included Jeffries and Stryker, Katie Brock, John O, Tony Montana, Jon Pergl, Bill Royal, Christian Stiehler, Stevie Bowe, Kevin Gerard, Jeff Duran, Steve Inman, Steve Santogrossi ("The Night Manager") and Liz West.

-Between 2003 and 2005 former Anchorage personality Rick Sparks worked with Operations Manager Gary DeMaroney and consultant Greg Ausham to give the station a more modern sound.
-Sparks was moved to the radio group's flailing Eagle station in an attempt to fix its shortcomings but Rick soon left broadcasting due to the toxic & unreliable nature of the group's operations.
-Antdog (also PD of rhythmic contemporary 92.7 KKUU) took over as KCLB-FM's Program Director in 2005 and gave the station a harder edge with antiquated hair metal which performed very poorly with the Palm Springs/Coachella valley listening audience.

-In June 1994, KCLB-FM aired a one-hour comedy segment titled "Men Are Scum."
+In June 1994, KCLB-FM aired a one-hour comedy segment titled "Men Are Scum".
 Female callers described men in humorous yet controversial ways and the segment made national headlines.

 In 1998, KCLB-FM and AM 970 were bought by Morris Communications for $7 million.
-The AM station switched to a Spanish Contemporary format, taking the call letters KCLB.
-Several years later, it moved to an English-language News/Talk format as KNWZ.
+The AM station switched to a Spanish contemporary format, taking the call letters KCLB.
+Several years later, it moved to an English-language news/talk format as KNWZ.

-In 2014, Alpha Media, based in Portland, Oregon, acquired a number of Palm Springs-area radio stations, including KCLB-FM and KNWZ, as well as 1140 KNWQ, 1270 KFSQ, 92.7 KKUU and 95.5 KCLZ.
+Morris Communications sold its radio stations to Alpha Media in 2015 for over $38 million.
+Alpha Media merged with Connoisseur Media on September 4, 2025.